Code-Screen/Code-Screen.github.io/docs/integrating-smartrecruiters-with-codescreen.md

 <br>

-### 3. Review the Test
+### 3. Review the assessment
-Once the candidate has submitted their test, you will be notified via email by SmartRecruiters, and the result will be viewable on the SmartRecruiters’s page for that candidate:
+Once the candidate has submitted their assessment, you will be notified via email by SmartRecruiters, and the result will be viewable on the SmartRecruiters’s page for that candidate:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>